akdenizcse/pl-evaluation-elixir/template.md

 Factorial.fac(5) --> 120
 ```

-## - Things that are specific to this language?
+## - Things that are specific to Elixir?
+-Phoenix is a web development framework built with the Elixir on the server-side.
+Phoenix is used for building low-latency, fault-tolerant, distributed systems.
+It seems familiar with many of its components and concepts Ruby Rails.
+Phoenix provides the best for high productivity and high application performance.
+Phoenix framework purposes web applications, API backends, soft real-time systems, and messaging applications.